-The findings associated with the reasonable accommodations procedures are consistent with fair housing laws, consistent with model ordinances on reasonable accommodations provided by the State, and do not pose a constraint to reasonable accommodations.
-While the difference for a minor or major reasonable accommodation lacks clarity, this will be addressed through Program 13, as described above.
+The findings associated with the reasonable accommodations procedures are consistent with fair housing laws, consistent with model ordinances on reasonable accommodations provided by the State.
 Additionally, through Program 13 the decision process will be clarified to identify when a minor reasonable accommodations application is deferred to the Planning Commission by the Director of Community Development.
 Further, the minor accommodation process provides a process by which a reasonable accommodation can be processed without a hearing, not subject to the discretion of the Planning Commission or the aforementioned findings and therefore does not pose a constraint, as it provides options for facilitating the process.
+As part of the programs to Affirmatively Further Fair Housing and to increase housing opportunities for persons with disabilities, Program 13 commits to removing the major Reasonable Accommodation Process.
+Additionally, the Planning Commission hearing cam potentially pose a constraint to obtaining Reasonable Accommodation and may need to be removed or otherwise mitigated.
+Program 13 includes a commitment to analyze the Planning Commission as a constraint.